TheMcSebi/hanmatek-cmd/README.md

     q or x           exit

-If no new input is provided and the enter button is pressed, the previous command will be repeated.
-This makes it easy to step the voltage up or down continuously.
+When pressing enter on empty input, the previous command will be repeated.
+This makes it easy to step the voltage up or down incrementally.

 Voltage and current can also be input directly by postfixing the input value with "a" for ampere and "v" for volt, e.g. `4.2v`.

 The increment and decrement commands support an optional multiplier, e.g. `++4` increases the voltage by 0.4V.

 ### Example usage